Standard Model Predictions for Rare K and B Decays without New Physics Infection: Conclusions and Outlook

 In the spirit of the last word in the title of our paper it will be of interest to see one day whether the archipelago of $\Delta F=2$ observables will be as little infected by NP as has been the Galapagos archipelago by Covid-19 and other pandemics in the past.
 The expressions in Section~\ref{rapid} provide a {\em rapid test} in this context.
 This test will improve with the reduction of the uncertainties in $\hat B_K$, $\sqrt{\hat B_{B_d}}F_{B_d}$, $\sqrt{\hat B_{B_s}}F_{B_s}$ and $\beta$.

-However, even if this test would fail and NP would infect $\Delta F=2$ observables, the $\vcb$ independent ratios introduced in \cite{Buras:2003td,Buras:2021nns}, in particular those free of the CKM parameters, will offer excellent tests of the SM.
+However, even if this test would fail and NP would infect $\Delta F=2$ observables, the $\vcb$ independent ratios introduced in \cite{Buras:2003td,Buras:2021nns}, in particular those free of the CKM parameters, will offer excellent tests of the SM dynamics.
 Such tests will be truly powerful when the uncertainties on $\gamma$ and $\beta$ from tree-level decays will be reduced in the coming years.

 We are looking forward to the days on which numerous results presented in Tables~\ref{tab:SMBRBV2}- \ref{tab:nunubar}, in the formulae (\ref{eq:R0})-(\ref{R12ab}) and (\ref{R13new})-(\ref{R14newf}) will be compared with improved experimental data.
-In particular it is of great interest to see whether the anomalies in the low $q^2$ bin in $B^+\to K^+\mu^+\mu^-$ ($5.1\sigma$) and $B_s\to \phi\mu^+\mu^-$ ($4.8\sigma$) will remain even if the violation of the lepton flavour universality in semi-leptonic decays would disappear.
+In particular it is of great interest to see whether the anomalies in the low $q^2$ bin in $B^+\to K^+\mu^+\mu^-$ {($4.4\sigma$)} and $B_s\to \phi\mu^+\mu^-$ ($4.8\sigma$) will remain even if the violation of the lepton flavour universality in semi-leptonic decays would disappear.

 {\bf Acknowledgements} I would like to thank Christine Davies and Will Parrott for the discussions on their recent paper \cite{Parrott:2022rgu}.
 Many thanks go also to Elena Venturini for the most enjoyable collaboration that was influential for the results presented here.
+The comments of Fulvia de Fazio and Luca Silvestrini on the V1 of our paper are highly appreciated as well as discussions with Jason Aebischer, Marcela Bona, Paolo Gambino, Andreas Kronfeld, Jacky Kumar and Laura Reina.
 Financial support from the Excellence Cluster ORIGINS, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Excellence Strategy, EXC-2094, 390783311 is acknowledged.

 {R\lowercase{eferences}}